kcspradlin/kelly_criterion_portfolio/Readme.md

 First, you need to run the script from the command line.
-The 'database_input_output.py' and 'file_input_output.py' files need to be in the same folder, since they have fucntions that are used by the 'kelly_criterion_portfolio.py' script.
+The 'database_input_output.py' and 'file_input_output.py' files need to be in the same folder, since they have functions that are used by the 'kelly_criterion_portfolio.py' script.

 Second, I wrote it using Python 3.9.2, so I know that it works with that